sudomesh/antenna-workshop/ANTENNA_DESIGN.md

 * 902.3 - 914.9 MHz for LoRa
 * 2412 - 2462 MHz for WiFi and bluetooth
-* 2500 - 2700 MHz for channel B41 used by Spring for 4G LTE
+* 2500 - 2700 MHz for channel B41 used by Sprint for 4G LTE

 Our antenna analyzer can't measure above 2700 MHz, but we can do some cruder measurements for: